noosenergy/dash-material-components/README.md

 ~$ yarn install
 ```

-> :warning: the Dash Neptune components has only been tested against Node.js v16.
+> :warning: the Dash material components has only been tested against Node.js v18.

 And thanks to `poetry` python package manager, create a virtual environnement,